wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.4-dev2 =
+= Version 6.4-dev3 =

-* Improved the Social Sharing settings page CSS for smaller displays.
+* Improved CSS on the Social Sharing settings page for smaller displays (metaboxes align into a single column).
+* Major update to the embed/iframe video detection code, with full support for YouTube and Vimeo APIs.
 * Added image width and height meta tags for YouTube and Vimeo preview images.
-* Added support for preview images for Wistia videos (width and height will be equal to the embed/iframe width and height).

 = Version 6.3 =